Vitex agnus-castus

 Vitex agnus-castus (also called vitex, chaste tree / chastetree, chasteberry, Abraham's balm, lilac chastetree, or monk's pepper) is a plant native of the Mediterranean region.
 It is one of the few temperate-zone species of Vitex, which is on the whole a genus of tropical and subtropical flowering plants.
 Vitex is a cross-pollinating plant, but its self-pollination has been recorded.

 Theophrastus mentioned the shrub several times, as ágnos (ἄγνος) in Enquiry into Plants.
 It has been long believed to be an anaphrodisiac - leading to its name as "chaste tree" - but its effectiveness for such action remains unproven.
-The shrub was utilized for religious rituals in ancient Greece and among the Philistines in modern-day Israel.
+The shrub was utilized for religious rituals in ancient Greece and among the Philistines in modern Palestine as well as other countries in the Levant region.

 Etymology and common names

 Vitex, its name in Pliny the Elder, is derived from the Latin vieo, meaning to weave or to tie up, a reference to the use of V. agnus-castus in basketry.
 Its macaronic specific name agnus-castus repeats "chaste" in both Greek and Latin; the small tree was considered to be sacred to the virginal goddess Hestia/Vesta.
 The most common names are "chaste tree", "vitex", and "monk's pepper".